 Growing population, changing demand

 Since the nineties, the population of Phoenix has grown steadily, from about one million in 1990 to more than 1.5 million today.
 Although the growth in water use more or less kept pace with the growth of the city in the nineties, total water use has actually declined in recent years, thanks in part to effective water conservation by homes and businesses.
-The chart below shows the population and water use of Phoenix for 1990-2007.
+The chart to the left shows the population and water use of Phoenix for 1990-2020.

 Where can I find out more?